FranciscoAlexanderAguilar/Docker-container-with-mysql-and-ghost/README.md

 # Docker-container-with-mysql-and-ghost

-Description Build a blogging platform running for low traffic, in this case we are using GHOST running as Docker container with MySQL database backend.
+Description: Build a blogging platform running for low traffic, in this case we are using GHOST running as Docker container with MySQL database backend.

 Docker
 MySQL